txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

    E.g. the value may be `application/json` which contains nested objects.
 This must somehow be transformed into a flat structure.

 The first question is answered by the _extractor mapping_.
-By default Yokozuna ships with extractors for several common data types.
+By default, Riak Search ships with extractors for several common data types.
 Below is a table of this default mapping:

 Content Type          |Erlang Module